adrianmartir/adrianmartir.github.io/_posts/2019-02-22-first-steps.md

 ### Accurate performance estimates are hard

 If you have ever tried to seriously make money based on model predictions, you will know, that there are nasty surprises.
 There will be a huge magnet above your strategy's performance estimate, that will pull your estimate up, without actually pulling the performance up.
-So be sceptical of your performance metrics.
+So be skeptical of your performance metrics.

 Here is a noncomprehensive list of things that could widen the gap between estimated and actual performance:
 * fees(trading, deposit, withdrawal)
 * server downtimes
 * your infrastructure failing
-* regime changes(structural changes in your time series, eg. because of a real life event)
+* regime changes(structural changes in your time series, e.g. because of a real life event)
 * [slippage](https://www.investopedia.com/terms/s/slippage.asp)
-* weird bugs(While working on this project, I used a library that had a bug in it and because of it I thought I had build an insanely good model and I didn't notice until much later - a lot of time wasted)
+* weird bugs(While working on this project, I used a library that had a bug in it and because of it I thought I had built an insanely good model and I didn't notice until much later - a lot of time wasted)
-* failture to detect overfitting
+* failure to detect overfitting
 * [survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias)

 ### Failing fast and often

-One of the most powerfull approaches to learning anything, is trial and error.
+One of the most powerful approaches to learning anything, is trial and error.
 So why not try as much as possible in the smallest amount of time?
 If you come up with a complex solution to a problem, to which you haven't even tried the simple solution, you might spend a lot of time implementing something complex, but in the end, if it doesn't work(and it won't work), you will have wasted a lot of time, because you were missing some key insights into your problem.
 If you would have tried the simpler approach first, you would have gained those insights much faster and with that you would have been able to find the correct solution much faster.

 A consequence of the above paragraph is that you should not aim for perfect from the start, you should aim for something basic instead.
 Although the above might sound obvious, I hate failing at doing something and this causes me to aim for something perfect and with that I fail miserably *and* waste a lot of time.

 ### Financial time series are not nice at all

 Financial time series data is inherently *very noisy* and thus we can't expect our models to explain large parts of the price movements.
 The goal here is to have an edge by just having a model that is 'good enough' to make profit in the long run.
-The question is: *How good exactly does our model have to be?* and *Will be able to archieve that level of performance?*.
-Because of the noise, we will have to restrict ourself to simple models, because they can deal much better with it(it's very hard to overfit a linear regression).
+The question is: *How good exactly does our model have to be?* and *Will be able to achieve that level of performance?*.
+Because of the noise, we will have to restrict ourselves to simple models, because they can deal much better with it(it's very hard to overfit a linear regression).
 One of my aims is to be able to somehow apply more complex models effectively, since it is much more fun.

 ## Tooling

 ### Good old jupyter notebooks

 These are excellent for analyzing and plotting data like model and strategy performance metrics.
 My policy for jupyter notebooks is to keep them as short and concise as possible, because if I mess up some variables or if I open the notebook on a different day I will have to execute a whole bunch of cells and wait forever.
-For operations that are not instant and I intend to execute more often, I have a differnt solution:
+For operations that are not instant and I intend to execute more often, I have a different solution:

 ### Luigi